AdobeDocs/campaign-standard.en/help/reporting/using/troubleshooting.md

  </tbody>
 </table>

+>[!NOTE]
+>
-Note that the unique counts are based on an HLL-based sketch, this may cause slight inaccuracies at large counts.
+>Unique counts are based on an HLL-based sketch, this may cause slight inaccuracies at large counts.

 ## Open counts do not match the Database count